joshmaxsilverman/joshmaxsilverman.github.io/_posts/2023-09-18-unbalanced-league.md

                      &\, + P(\text{one division dominates another, which dominates another})
 \end{align} $$

-in pictures:
+Or, in diagrams:

 ![](/img/2023-09-20-three-expansion.png){:width="550 px" class="image-centered"}

-So, how do we find these probabilities?

 ## How to count

+How do we find these probabilities?

-the key fact is that if we have a dominance relationship between two divisions, it means that the teams separate in non-interacting chunks. we can swap the winning percentages between the teams in one division as many times as we like and the dominance relationships won't change.
+The key observation is that if we have a dominance relationship between two divisions, it means that their teams separate into non-interacting chunks, like

+$$ a_1a_2|b_1b_2. $$

+If that's the case, then we can shuffle the winning percentages of the teams in each division and the dominance relationships won't change.

-similarly, if two teams are dominated by one team, but don't necessarily dominate each other, we can do swaps among all the teams in the dominated divisions without changing the dominance relationship.
+Similarly, if two teams are both dominated by the same team, but don't necessarily dominate each other, e.g.

+$$ a_1a_2|b_1c_1c_2b_2, $$

+then we can do shuffle the teams on either side of the division without changing the dominance relationship.

-this tells us all we need in order to find the probabilities.
+This tells us all we need in order to find the probabilities.

 ### Example: $a\ \text{dom}\ \\{b, c\\}$

-suppose there are three divisions, with $g$ teams per division and two divisions dominate a third. generically, $a$ and $b$ dominate $c.$
+Suppose there are three divisions where two divisions ($a$ and $b$) dominate a third ($c$) and there are $g$ teams per division.

-first, we can assign the division identities (e.g. East, Central, West) in $3\times 2\times 1$ ways.
+First, we can assign the division identities (e.g. East, Central, West) to the symbols $a,$ $b,$ and $c$ in $3\times 2\times 1$ ways.

-since divisions $a$ and $b$ are on the same level in the drawing, we can shuffle their teams without changing the facts of the matter. similarly, we can shuffle the teams in division $c$ without changing anything either.
+Since divisions $a$ and $b$ are on the same level in the drawing, we can shuffle their teams without changing the dominance relationship.
+Likewise, we can shuffle the teams in division $c$.

-finally, there is no distinction between $a$ and $b$ (their order is arbitrary), so we divide by $2!$
+Finally, there is no distinction between $a$ and $b$ (their order is arbitrary), so we divide by $2!$

-altogether, this makes $3\times 2\times 1(2g)!g!$ ways to order the teams. there are $(3g)!$ total ways to order the teams in the league, so the probability of two teams dominating a third is
+Together, this makes $3\times 2\times 1(2g)!g!/2!$ ways to order the teams.
+Since there are $(3g)!$ total ways to order the teams in the league, the probability for two teams to dominate a third is

 $$ P(\text{two teams dominate one}) = 3\times2\times1\times\frac{(2g)!\times g!}{(3g)!}\frac{1}{2!}. $$

 ### Counting rules

-this is just one term, but it contains all the crucial ingredients:
+That was just one term, but it contains all the crucial ingredients to find a diagram's probability:
-- for each layer with $m$ divisions, multiply by a factor of $(m\times g)!/m!,$
+- for each layer with $m$ divisions, multiply by a factor of $(m\times g)!/m!,$ then
+- multiply by the number of ways to name the divisions, then
 - divide by the total number of orders, $(n\times g)!.$
-- multiply by the number of ways to name the divisions,

-in general there are many possible dominance relationships. happily, we can enumerate them by drawing diagrams.
+In general there are many possible dominance relationships.
+Happily, we can enumerate them by drawing diagrams.

-we can go one level at a time, focusing on the total number of dominance relationships ...

 ## Four divisions

-we can use the case of four divisions to do our first calculation.
+We can use the case of four divisions to do our first calculation.
+Following the insights about double counting above, we'll go one level at a time, grouping diagrams by the number of dominance relationships they contain.

-with four divisions, the fewest dominations we can have is zero, and the most is $6$ (if $a$ dominates $b$ dominates $c$ dominates $d,$ we have $3 + 2 + 1 = 6$ total dominations).
+With four divisions, the fewest dominations we can have is $0$, and the most is $6$ (if $a$ dominates $b$ dominates $c$ dominates $d,$ we have $3 + 2 + 1 = 6$ total dominations).

-from the top, there is only one drawing with one domination.
+To start, there is only one drawing with one domination.

-for two, we can have $a$ and $b$ dominate $c$, $a$ dominate $b$ and $c$, or we can have $a$ dominate $b$ while $c$ dominates $d.$
+For two dominations, there are three drawings: we can have $a$ and $b$ dominate $c$, $a$ dominate $b$ and $c$, or we can have $a$ dominate $b$ while $c$ dominates $d.$

-plumbing the depths of our imagination, we get the following expansion in drawings:
+Plumbing on to the depths of our imagination, we get the following expansion in drawings:

 ![](/img/2023-09-20-diagrams.png){:width="650 px" class="image-centered"}

-now, we just have to go term by term and convert these drawings into probabilities.
+Now, we just have to go term by term and convert these drawings into probabilities.

-most of them follow the rules above in a straightforward way.
+Most of them follow the rules above in a straightforward way.

-for example, the first diagram in the third row has three divisions dominating another, the first layer contributes a $(3g)!/3!,$ the second layer contribues a $g!$ there are $4\times 3\times 2$ ways to label the divisions. making the expression $4\times3\times2\frac{(3g)!g!}{(4g)!}\frac{1}{3!}.$
+For example, the first diagram in the third row has three divisions dominating another: the first layer contributes a factor of $(3g)!/3!,$ the second layer contribues a $g!,$ and there are $4\times 3\times 2$ ways to label the divisions, giving the probability

+$$ 4\times3\times2\frac{(3g)!g!}{(4g)!}\frac{1}{3!}. $$

-likewise, the third diagram in the fourth row has two divisions dominating two other divisions. each layer contributes a factor of $(2g)!/2!$ making the expression $4!\left(\frac{(2g)!}{2!}\right)^2\frac{1}{(4g)!}.$
+Likewise, the third diagram in the fourth row has two divisions dominating two other divisions.
+Each layer contributes a factor of $(2g)!/2!$ making the expression

+$$ 4!\left(\frac{(2g)!}{2!}\right)^2\frac{1}{(4g)!}. $$

-a few are more interesting like the third diagram in the second row. this has two independent copies of the very first diagram. each one contributes a factor $(g!)^2/(2g)!.$ there is no significance to the order of the two sub-drawings, so we divide by $2!,$ making the overall expression $4!\frac{(g!)^2}{(2g)!}\frac{(g!)^2}{(2g)!}\frac{1}{2!}.$
+A few diagrams are more interesting, like the third diagram in the second row.
+This has two independent copies of the very first diagram and each contributes a factor $(g!)^2/(2g)!.$ Since there is no significance to the order of the two sub-drawings, we divide by $2!,$ making the overall expression

+$$ 4!\frac{(g!)^2}{(2g)!}\frac{(g!)^2}{(2g)!}\frac{1}{2!}. $$

-going through the rest of the drawings and doing the same, we generate the beautiful, shimmering expression
+Going through the rest of the drawings and doing the same, we generate the beautiful, shimmering expression

 $$
 \begin{align}